-Bellaire TX Neighborhood Guide
+Bellaire TX Real Estate & Neighborhood Guide

-Bellaire homes for sale are consistently in high demand due to the following:
+Homes in the area are consistently in high demand due to the following:

 - SUPERB LOCATION: Bordered by the cities of Houston and West University, Bellaire enjoys a central location within the Houston-The Woodlands-Sugar Land Metropolitan area.

 - EXCELLENT ACCESSIBILITY: Bellaire homes have convenient access to main roads and freeways, including Loop 610, Southwest Freeway, Bissonnet Street, and Bellaire Boulevard.